newhoa/victory-gtk-theme/README.md

 Use these apps to change the Window Border:

-- Openbox: `obconf`
+- LXDE/Openbox: `obconf`
-- XFWM4 Window Border: `xfwm4-settings`
+- XFCE/XFWM4 Window Border: `xfwm4-settings`

 Use the XFCE Notifications Settings to change the Notify Popup theme

 - XFCE: `xfce4-notifyd-config`

-To uninstall, simply delete the 'Victory-16.04' folders.
+To uninstall, simply delete the 'Victory-16.04' or similar folders.

 <a name="background"></a>